exobition/ExoOS/README.md

 DISCLAMER:

-Currently the iso does not work but i am still working on a way to make a bootable iso (for virtual box cuz it wont boot the floppy image file) due to it being a pain in the ass.
+Currently the iso does not work but i am still working on a way to make a bootable iso due to it being a pain in the ass.

 ## Prerequisites